puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 Description of components:
-* UniConfig controllers - Network controllers that use common PostgreSQL system for persistence of data, communicate with network devices using NETCONF/GNMi/CLI management protocols, and propagate notifications into Kafka topics (UniConfig nodes act only as Kafka producers).
-UniConfig nodes do not communicate with each other directly, their operation can only be coordinated by  operational data stored in the database in case of NETCONF streams.
+* UniConfig controllers - Network controllers that use common PostgreSQL system for persistence of data, communicate with network devices using NETCONF/GNMi/CLI management protocols and propagate notifications into Kafka topics (UniConfig nodes act only as Kafka producers).
+UniConfig nodes do not communicate with each other directly, their operation can only be coordinated using data stored in the database.
 * Database storage - PostgreSQL is used for persistence of network-topology configuration, mountpoints settings, and selected operational data.
-PostgreSQL database can also be deployed in the cluster.
+PostgreSQL database can also be deployed in the cluster (outside of scope).
-* Message and notification channels - Kafka cluster is used for propagation of notifications that are generated from UniConfig nodes themselves (e.g., audit and transaction notifications) or from devices and only propagated by UniConfig controller.
+* Message and notification channels - Kafka cluster is used for propagation of notifications that are generated by UniConfig itself (e.g., audit and transaction notifications) or from network devices and only propagated by UniConfig controller.
-* Load-balancers - Load-balancer is used for distribution of transactions (HTTP traffic) and SSH sessions from applications to UniConfig nodes.
-From the view of load-balancer, all UniConfig nodes in the cluster can process transactions and operations in the transactions equally.
+* Load-balancers - Load-balancer is used for distributing transactions (HTTP traffic) and SSH sessions from applications to UniConfig nodes.
+From the view of load-balancer, all UniConfig nodes in a cluster are equall.
   Currently, only round-robin load-balancing strategy is supported.
-Load-balancers can also be connected in the cluster to improve high-availability of this layer in the deployment.
 * Managed network devices - Devices that are managed using NETCONF/GNMi/CLI protocols by UniConfig nodes or generate notifications to UniConfig nodes.
-Sessions between UniConfig nodes and devices are either on-demand/temporary (configuration of devices) or long-term (distribution of notifications over streams).
+Sessions between UniConfig nodes and devices are either on-demand/emphemeral (configuration of devices) or long-term (distribution of notifications over streams).
-* HTTP / SSH clients & Kafka consumers - Application layer that may contain workflow management systems or directly end-user systems.
-RESTCONF API is exposed using HTTP protocol, SSH server is exposing UniConfig shell, and Kafka brokers allows Kafka consumers to listen to the events on subscribed topics.
+* HTTP / SSH clients & Kafka consumers - Application layer such as workflow management systems or end-user systems.
+  RESTCONF API is exposed using HTTP protocol, SSH server is exposing UniConfig shell and Kafka brokers allow Kafka consumers to listen to the events on subscribed topics.

 ### Multi-zone deployment

-In this type of deployment there are multiple zones that manage separated sets of devices because of several reasons:
+In this type of deployment there are multiple zones that manage separate sets of devices because:

 * network reachability issues - groups of devices are only reachable and thus manageable from some part of the network (zone) but not from others